mvolkmann/blog/src/swift-ui.md

 any properties that are passed in when instances are created.

 Views are used for components and layout.
-Views that layout other views are often referred to as "combiner views".
+Views that layout other views are often referred to as "container" or "combiner" views.

 Functions that create views often take a `ViewBuilder` their last argument.
 These are typically written as trailing closures.